spitschan/ShapeToolbox/doc/source/qs-modulation.rst

 If there is more than one carrier in a group, they are added together first before being multiplied by the envelope.
-If there is more than one envelope in a group, they are added together before they multiply the carriers.
+If there is more than one envelope in a group, they are multiplied before they multiply the carriers.

 .. _qs-modulation-amplitude: